+Dear Readers,

-Dear Readers, After viewing several publications that shared a Deaf/HH person's biography, we became inspired to create one of our own!
+After viewing several publications that shared a Deaf/HH person's biography, we became inspired to create one of our own!
 This was an extensive, collaborative process, beginning with brainstorming ideas, creating a questionnaire, conducting face-to-face interviews, drafting stories, editing photos, crafting pages and then compiling the information into the finished product you are now viewing.

-Our purpose for publishing our own magazine was to highlight these talented Deaf/HH teens from central New York, as well as to expand the readers' knowledge regarding deafness.
-This magazine was designed for everyone, but the focus is on Deaf/HH students and their families.
+Our purpose for publishing this magazine was to highlight the talented Deaf/HH teens from Central New York, as well as to expand the readers' knowledge regarding deafness.
+This magazine was designed with everyone in mind, but the focus was on Deaf/HH students and their families.
 However, we think that every reader can benefit and will be able to take away something from the reading.

 Feel free to send us your feedback as we are already gearing up for volume two.
-We hope you enjoy the magazine!
-Best Wishes, Deaf/HH Students:
+We hope you enjoy the publication!

+Best Wishes,

+Deaf/HH Students:

 Heidi Brown Tonaya Gorton Emily Charles

 Tamara Seymour

 Teacher of the Deaf/HH

 The Center for Instruction,

 Technology & Innovation (CiTi)

 Contact us!